- 2 tablespoons olive oil

 - 1 tablespoon apple cider vinegar (or lemon)

-- generous drizzle toasted sesame oil – imperative!
+- generous drizzle of toasted sesame oil – imperative!

 - garnishes : nori or toasted seaweed cut into strips, sesame seeds, scallions, watercress